Famalulu/GitHubFinder/README.md

 # GitHub Finder

-This application allows us to find profiles of users on github with github api.
-It also allows us to see the followers of the user we found, the ones they follow, and their latest repo.
-This application allows us to find profiles of users on github with github api.
+This application allows us to find profiles of users on GitHub using GitHub API.
 It also allows us to see the followers, following and their latest repos of the user we found.

 For GitHub token click [here](https://github.com/settings/tokens)